 Factors affecting the department's workforce also pose a risk.
 With retirements there is a loss of institutional knowledge and "transition speed bumps" as new employees assume duties.
-Limitations on filling vacant positions may lead to low employee morale, lack of needed skill sets, and difficulty producing quality when quantity is demanded.
+Siginficant time is spent hiring and training new employees, and increasing turnover of employees with less than five years tenure compounds the risks.
+In addition, the low starting salary for positions requiring technical expertise makes it difficult to hire and retain skilled employees.

 In addition, the department is threatened by federal budget uncertainty.
 The pervasive loss of public confidence in government and anti-regulatory sentiments may also create changes in the department's approach to program delivery.
+The department's role in compliance with federal mandates, such as food safety, coumpounds the challenges.